rishio5/class/README.md

-hey class welcome to github tutorial for beginners
+hey class welcome to github tutorial for beginners!